JulianChia/COVID19CaseMonitor/README.md

 ### Remarks

 - We hope this program can help the current efforts in combating and understanding the COVID-19 epidemic.
+- Singapore's "active" COVID-19 cases appears to be declining.
+We pray this trend continues.

 ### Authors
 Samuel and Julian Chia